nyorain/bintoheader/README.md

 platform independent way.

 To use it, just build bintoheader.cpp with a C++11 compiler (Should work with GCC 5/6, Clang and MSVC 2013/2015.
-Only tested on GCC 5/6 and clang).
+Only tested on GCC 5/6).
 You can also simply use the provided makefile to build (make), install ([sudo] make install) or clean (make clean) it.
 To configure compiler or install path just change the makefile, it is not that scary (13 lines actually).
+Note that getting it to compile with clang might require some extra include and link flags depending on the clang installation.

 ## Usage: